javascript-tutorial/en.javascript.info/1-js/05-data-types/10-date/article.md

 : Returns the timestamp for the date -- a number of milliseconds passed from the January 1st of 1970 UTC+0.

 `getTimezoneOffset()`
-: Returns the difference between the local time zene and UTC, in minutes:
+: Returns the difference between the local time zone and UTC, in minutes:

     ```js run
     // if you are in timezone UTC-1, outputs 60